onosokwe/onosokwe/README.md

 Fullstack Software Developer
 -----------------

-Human being trying to achieve human bot level.
-I started as a frontend developer (React, Vue, Angular), then became a mobile developer using `React Native`, then later `Flutter` for development but currently more focused on Backend development using (Node, Django).
+Human being trying to achieve human bot status.

+I started as a frontend developer (`React`, `Vue`, `Angular`), then became a mobile developer using `React Native` and `Flutter` for development, but currently more focused on Backend development using (`Node`, `Django`, `Laravel`).
 I am open to your ideas and enjoy contributing to interesting open-source projects.

 ---